hanksnowdon/hanksnowdon.github.io/_posts/2020-04-18-datacleaning.md

 To complete the dataset, I'd like to add a few more variables and clean things up.

-First we'll add the 2020 world golf ranking for each player — only keeping the top 200 players.
+First I'll add the 2020 world golf ranking for each player — only keeping the top 200 players.
 With only 34 tournaments to choose, I'd like to limit the results to the top 200 golfers.

 By copying and pasting into an Excel file, I created a csv file of the top 200 of the WGR, titled `wrldgolfrank2020.csv`.